Dan Arnold Hiking

 Fljot estuary and route over Dagmalahorn on Hornstrandir, Iceland

 I waded across the Fljot estuary at the green line and then climbed the gradual east side of Dagmalahorn (red line) instead of the correct steep west face (green line).
-It was challenging to get down the other side and I would not recommend this route even to the most adventurous
+It was challenging to get down the other side and would not recommend

 Looking towards Haelavik from Almenningaskard Pass in Hornstrandir, Iceland